SAP-samples/cap-bookshop-wdi5/README.md

-## SAP-samples/repository-template
-This default template for SAP Samples repositories includes files for README, LICENSE, and .reuse/dep5.
-All repositories on github.com/SAP-samples will be created based on this template.

 # Automated System Tests for CAP-Based Projects

 ## Description
-This repository contains a CAP-based sample FIORI application.
+This repository contains a sample SAP Fiori application based on SAP Cloud Application Programming Model (CAP).
 It is used in the following SAP tutorial for developers.

 https://developers.sap.com/tutorials/cp-wdi5-cap.html